te0dor/QDK/README.md

 https://github.com/fcwu/docker-qdk2

-# How to install to Ubuntu
+# How to install QDK in Ubuntu

 sudo ./InstallToUbuntu.sh install